 Healing a Battle Scar in this way leaves behind a tattoo like the rippling effect of sunlight shining down through water that faintly glows in the dark on the target which cannot be healed.

-Exert your Mind and spend a minute.
+Exert your Mind and spend an hour.
 Select a Living target within arm's reach.
-Make a Trauma roll when you activate this Effect.
-Select a Battle Scar on your target to treat.
+Select up to four Battle Scars on your target to treat.

-Exert your Mind and spend a minute.
+Exert your Mind (unless you win a coin flip) and spend a minute.
 Select a Living target within arm's reach.
-This Effect cannot be used unless must be in alternate form.
-You must actively and obviously use Phylactery to activate this Effect.
-Select a Battle Scar on your target to treat.
+You must use up a whole roll of bandages in order to activate this Effect.
+Select up to four Battle Scars on your target to treat.

 You may specify a specific condition that the patient must adhere to.
 If they break this condition, the treatment is immediately reversed.
 Record this regimen as a Condition.
 Lasts until the end of their next Contract or 1 month for non-Contractors.

-Exert your Mind and spend a minute.
-Select a Living target within arm's reach.
-Select a Battle Scar on your target to treat.
+Exert your Mind (unless you win a coin flip) and spend a minute.
+Select a Battle Scar on yourself to treat.

 The treated Battle Scar heals as you finish activating this Effect.

-Healing a Battle Scar in this way leaves behind a dark, inky tattoo on the target which cannot be healed.
+Healing a Battle Scar in this way leaves behind Stone Skin on the target which cannot be healed.

 The doctor is a master at surgical transplantation.
 As long as they have a donor part, they can replace any permanent, lingering battle scars on their patient.
 Of course, the transplanted part doesn't always match, and the patient must be careful to follow the doctor's aftercare orders, or the replacement will be rejected.